VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 ```

 In `replay` mode all groups are executed sequentially one-by-one.
 Rules within the group are
-executed sequentially as well (`concurrency` setting is ignored).
-Vmalert sends rule's expression
+executed sequentially as well (`concurrency` setting is ignored). vmalert sends rule's expression
 to [/query_range](https://docs.victoriametrics.com/keyconcepts/#range-query) endpoint
 of the configured `-datasource.url`.
 Returned data is then processed according to the rule type and
 backfilled to `-remoteWrite.url` via [remote Write protocol](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations).
-Vmalert respects `evaluationInterval` value set by flag or per-group during the replay.
+vmalert respects `evaluationInterval` value set by flag or per-group during the replay.
-Vmalert automatically disables caching on VictoriaMetrics side by sending `nocache=1` param.
+vmalert automatically disables caching on VictoriaMetrics side by sending `nocache=1` param.
 It allows
 to prevent cache pollution and unwanted time range boundaries adjustment during backfilling.

 #### Recording rules